-The most common major among pre-medical students is Biological Sciences or a related area.
+The most common majors among pre-medical students are in the Biological Sciences disciplines.

-- According to AAMC data from the 2019-2020 application cycle, 58% of applicants majored in a Biological Sciences field as an undergraduate.
+- According to data from the Association of American Medical Colleges, around 60% of applicants major in a Biological Sciences field as an undergraduate.

-- Among UConn students, roughly 68% of health professions applicants from the 2021 application cycle held a primary major in a Biological Sciences field.
-The most common majors were Physiology and Neurobiology (PNB), Biological Sciences, and Molecular and Cell Biology (MCB), respectively.
+- Among University of Connecticut students, roughly 67% of health professions applicants hold a primary major in a Biological Sciences field.
+The most common majors are Physiology and Neurobiology, Molecular and Cell Biology, and Biological Sciences, respectively.

-However, UConn's pre-health applicants make up a wide array of primary majors, including Allied Health Sciences, Biomedical Engineering, and Chemistry, as well as Anthropology, Economics, Individualized majors, and more (click here to see information on health-related individualized majors).
+However, UConn's pre-health applicants make up a wide array of primary majors.
+Other STEM majors include Allied Health Sciences, Biomedical Engineering, and Chemistry; other non-STEM majors include Anthropology, Economics, French, and Music.

 If you would like to discuss your major or academic interests, we urge you to set up an appointment with one of our advisors to discuss your course plan!